diffstorm/ViterbiTrellis/README.md

 ## Viterbi Trellis Theory

-The Viterbi algorithm is a dynamic programming algorithm used to find the most likely sequence of hidden states—called the Viterbi path—that results in a sequence of observed events, especially in the context of Markov information sources and hidden Markov models.
+The Viterbi algorithm is a dynamic programming algorithm used to find the most likely sequence of hidden statesâ€”called the Viterbi pathâ€”that results in a sequence of observed events, especially in the context of Markov information sources and hidden Markov models.
 In digital communications, it is used to decode convolutional codes, which are a type of error-correcting code.

 ### Convolutional Codes